 9. Outlet shopping

 If you would like to save some money on your shopping in Tokyo, head to one of the several outlet shopping malls located near the city.
 There are a few outlet shopping malls run by Mitsui Fudosan Group around Japan.
-From Tokyo you have 3 options in Tokyo Bay area: Makuhari, Kisarazu and Yokohama Bay.
+From Tokyo you have 3 options in the Tokyo Bay area: Makuhari, Kisarazu and Yokohama Bay.
 Alternatively you can travel to Iruma or Minami Osawa in the east.
-Another outlet located a bit out of Tokyo, but with some amazing views of Mount Fuji the Gotemba outlet operated by the Mitsubishi Estate.
-For all outlets counts that many people from surrounding areas visit there on weekends to enjoy shopping high-end products for reduced prices, so your best option is to visit during the week.
+Another outlet located a bit out of Tokyo, but with some amazing views of Mount Fuji is the Gotemba outlet operated by the Mitsubishi Estate.
+Many people from surrounding areas visit there on weekends to enjoy shopping high-end products for reduced prices, so your best option is to visit during the week.
 Don’t forget to ask about the tax free shopping options while you are there.

 Japan Wonder Travel Concierge Services

 If you need some help to organize your trip to Japan, you should definitely check out our private tour including an English guide.
 We’re here to help you make your trip to Japan a safe, comfortable, and unforgettable memory!